-A newsletter has been published which covers this great occasion, and also provides information about what the Heritage Agreement means to the Reserves.
+A newsletter has been published which covers the Native Vegetation Heritage Agreement, and also provides information about what the Heritage Agreement means to the Reserves.
 Read about it here: 63_FOWBRnews201905.

 We have also produced a heritage poster with pictures of the reserves to celebrate this achievement.

 Working Bee dates have been updated for 2019.

 A Woorabinda Trails map is available.

 Check our newsletters for the latest news about the Park.
 The Friends work very hard to protect and improve the park, and we often need help.

 See About the Park for an introduction to the Park, or view the pages on the separate components of Hender Reserve, Madurta Reserve, Stirling Park and Woorabinda.
 Also check the bird list, which provides links to photos and sounds of many of the birds.